biopython/biopython/Doc/chapter_pdb.rst

 structure, and provides a simple but efficient way to deal with structure.
 Additional stuff is essentially added when needed.
-A UML diagram of the ``Structure`` object (forget about the ``Disordered`` classes for now) is shown in Fig. :ref:`fig:smcra`.
+A UML diagram of the ``Structure`` object (forget about the ``Disordered`` classes for now) is shown in Fig. [fig:smcra].
 Such a data structure is not necessarily best suited for the representation of the macromolecular content of a structure, but it is absolutely necessary for a good interpretation of the data present in a file that describes the structure (typically a PDB or MMCIF file).
 If this hierarchy cannot represent the contents of a structure file, it is fairly certain that the file contains an error or at least does not describe the structure unambiguously.
 If a SMCRA data structure cannot be generated, there is reason to suspect a problem.
 Parsing a PDB file can thus be used to detect likely problems.
-We will give several examples of this in section :ref:`sec:problem_structures`.
+We will give several examples of this in section [sec:problem\_structures].

 .. figure:: images/smcra.png
    :alt: UML diagram of SMCRA architecture of the ``Structure`` class